Agustín Fontana

-Cristian Agustín Fontana (born 11 June 1996) is an Argentine professional footballer who plays as a centre-forward for Estudiantes RC.
+Cristian Agustín Fontana (born 11 June 1996) is an Argentine professional footballer who plays as a centre-forward for Chilean club Unión San Felipe.

 Career

 Banfield

 Fontana started his career in the youth system of Banfield.
 He made his debut for the Primera División team on 25 October 2014 in a defeat away to Vélez Sarsfield, after replacing Santiago Salcedo with twenty-two minutes remaining.
 He made two further appearances off the bench in the subsequent 2015 and 2016 campaigns before earning his first start on 10 September 2016 versus Colón.
 Fontana netted a brace during a 4–4 away draw against Tigre on 8 February 2019 and scored again just over a week later at home against River Plate.
 He scored once in 2019–20 season prior to netting five times at the 2020 Copa de la Liga Profesional.

 On 8 February 2021, Fontana was sent to train with the reserves until his contract expiry date of 30 June 2021 due to contractual disagreements with Banfield.
 The club claimed that he and his agent, Rubén Contini, had gone back on their agreement to sign a contract extension for many months.
 Fontana responded by stating that he had never officially agreed to extend his contract and that it was Banfield who ended negotiations.